mguiagous/oci-blog-fast-tracking-apcertif/README.md

   ```

 ## Contributing
 We welcome any feedback and contributions from the readers to improve and expand this guide.
-Whether it's fixing typos, adding clarity, or suggesting future extensions, your contributions are not only welcomed but highly valued.
+Whether it's  adding clarity, or suggesting future extensions, your contributions are not only welcomed but highly valued.